Susan A. Hoffpauir

-Dr. Susan Hoffpauir is Professor and Academic Dean at the University of Arkansas Clinton School of Public Service.
+Dr. Susan Hoffpauir currently serves as Interim Dean, in addition to Professor and Academic Dean at the University of Arkansas Clinton School of Public Service.
 Previously, she served as Associate Vice Chancellor for Academic Affairs and Academic Policy at the University of Arkansas at Little Rock.

 Under Hoffpauir’s leadership, the Clinton School has expanded its community partnerships in Arkansas, across the nation, and around the world.
 Clinton School students work with these partners on community and organizational change projects tied to curricular requirements.
 In Hoffpauir’s tenure, the Office of Field Services has built a policy and curricular infrastructure that supports partnerships with 44 international host organizations on six continents.

 Since joining the Clinton School, Hoffpauir led an institutional curriculum review and revision effort that resulted in a more cohesive curricular design, conducted the school’s first self-study, and wrote the 10-year program review required by the Arkansas Department of Higher Education.
-Additionally, she facilitated the planning and development of the new online Executive Master of Public Service program which is set to launch in March 2018.
+Additionally, she facilitated the planning and development of Clinton School Online, which launched in March 2018.

 Hoffpauir completed her bachelor’s degree in social welfare at the University of Arkansas, Fayetteville.
 She earned a master of social work from Michigan State University before earning her master of arts in developmental psychology and Ph.D. in social work and social science from the University of Michigan.
 She completed a professional development program at the Harvard Institute of Management and Leadership Education.